Himalayan Yoga Academy

 30 Sep 2021 HYN Himalayan Yoga Academy

-Diabetes mellitus is a disorder in the metabolism of sugar.
+Himalaya Yoga Academy presents an article on ‘Yoga for Diabetes Mellitus’.
+Diabetes Mellitus is a disorder in the metabolism of sugar.
 In the diabetic, the primary problem is the defective utilization of sugar by the body.
-Dietary sugars and starch are broken down to glucose by the process of digestion, and this glucose is the major fuel for the various processes, organs and cells of the body.
+Dietary sugars and starch are broken down to glucose by the process of digestion, and this glucose is the major fuel for the various processes, organs, and cells of the body.

 Glucose metabolism is under the control of the hormone insulin, which is secreted by the pancreas, a large gland behind the stomach.
 When this gland becomes stressed or exhausted, the hormone insulin becomes deficient in quantity or sensitivity and the blood sugar level becomes high and uncontrolled as a result.
 The symptoms of diabetes are due to excessive sugar in the blood.